MaleeshaSulakshana/Muthuhara-School-Management-System/README.md

 # Muthuhara-School-Management-System
-Muthuhara is a school management system. using php, mysql
+Muthuhara is a school management system. using php, mysql database